 How Can I Make a Vegan Victoria Cake With This Recipe?

-A Victoria Sponge Cake is British two-layer cake that is traditionally filled with a layer of jam and whipped cream.
+A Victoria Sponge Cake is a British two-layer cake that is traditionally filled with a layer of jam and whipped cream.
 The cake is named after Queen Victoria, who apparently enjoyed a slice of the sweet, sandwich-like cake every day with her afternoon tea around 4 pm.

-If you want to make your a vegan version of a Victoria cake, you have a few options!
+If you want to make yours a vegan version of a Victoria cake, you have a few options!
 The first is to make two cake rounds with this recipe, the bottom of which you would then slather with vegan whipped cream and strawberry jam before topping with the top round and adding some powdered sugar.

 The second option is to slice your fluffy vegan sponge cake in half horizontally so that you have a top and bottom round.
 You would then add the vegan whipped cream and jam onto the bottom piece and add the top layer back on!